Introduction – Interview with Odysseas (Founder of WalletHub & CardHub)

 Knowledge is power.
 Nowhere is this truer than in the world of personal finance.
 Most of us are familiar with the common wisdom of money management – spend less than you earn and put some cash aside – but we routinely struggle with how to incorporate these principles into our day-to-day lives.

 This is a problem that start-up founder and money master Odysseas Papadimitriou set out to tackle.
 In 2008, he launched Evolution Finance after leaving his thriving eight-year career in online marketing and development at Capital One.
 Evolution Finance’s flagship website, CardHub, became a place where consumers could compare credit cards and decide which terms best suited their needs.
-A desire to make financial information more easily accessible to consumers drove Papadimitriou to start his company and eventually led him to create a follow-up website, WalletHub, where visitors can now access free credit scores and credit reports.
 According to Odysseas, “WalletHub is the first and only website to provide daily updates of this all-important financial information.”

 With over 15 years of experience in the personal finance industry, Papadimitriou has a wealth of knowledge about the world of credit and capital.
 The accomplished entrepreneur earned a B.A. in Economics and a B.Sc. in Civil Engineering from Brown University where he graduated magna cum laude.
 He also holds an MBA from the Fuqua School of Business at Duke University.
 Papadimitriou took the time to speak with AdvisoryHQ about personal finance, his exciting online ventures, and the principles that guide his own family’s money management.